Graham, Texas: History

 Edwin Graham had married Addie Mary Kintner in 1865.
 They had five children.
 Throughout the 1870s, they divided their time between Texas and their families back north, but in 1879, with the town flourishing, they moved their wives and children to Graham permanently.
 Edwin and Addie lived there until 1891, then moved to Spokane, Washington, where Edwin died on May 7, 1899.
 His body was brought back to Graham for burial.
 Addie moved back to Graham and became a leading civic booster and philanthropist.
 In 1921, with her son Malcolm, she set up the Graham Foundation as a continuing fund for the city's growth and improvement.
 Addie died in 1929; she was responsible for the establishment of the Eden Home for the aged.

 By 1900, Graham had incorporated as a town, and railroad service began in 1903, through the Chicago, Rock Island & Texas Railroad, part of the Chicago, Rock Island & Pacific system.
 In 1921, the Wichita Falls and Southern Railroad, one of the Frank Kell and Joseph A. Kemp properties, extended its line into Graham from Newcastle.
-The WF&S was abandoned in 1954 and the Rock Island sold its line to the Texas Export Railroad in 1972, but was abandoned just two years later.
+The WF&S was abandoned in 1954, and the Rock Island sold its line to the Texas Export Railroad in 1972, but was abandoned just two years later.

 The population of Graham grew slowly until 1917, when oil was discovered nearby; the population tripled from 878 in 1900 to 2,544 in 1920.
 By 1966, Graham had 17 churches, seven schools, a hospital, a radio station, two libraries, three parks, and two newspapers.
-The population peaked at 9,170 in 1980, and has since gradually declined; it was 8,716 at the 2000 census and 8,518 by the July 2007 estimate.
+The population peaked at 9,170 in 1980, and has since gradually declined; it was 8,716 at the 2000 census and 8,518 by the July 2007 estimate, but was up to 8,732 by the 2020 census.

 Geography

 Graham, the county seat of Young County, is located in the southeast portion of the county, and has an area of 5.592 sq mi (14.48 km2).
 Geographically, Graham is located in the western Cross Timbers area of North Texas.
 Locally, this is known as the western portion of the Palo Pinto Mountains.

-Creeks drain the area generally into the Brazos River; Dry Creek on the east side of town flows into Salt Creek towards the south and into the Brazos.
+Creeks drain the area generally into the Brazos River; Dry Creek on the eastern side of town flows into Salt Creek towards the south and into the Brazos.
 Flatrock Creek drains the rural areas to the southeast and also flows into the Brazos just below where Salt Creek enters.
 Small impoundments located along Flatrock Creek are used for stock tanks and fish ponds.

-Lake Graham is located on the Salt Creek in Young County, five miles north of Graham on US 380: